GeoSot/filament-env-editor/README.md

 ## Usage

-Add the `GeoSot\FilamentEnvEditor\FilamentLEnvEditorPlugin` to your panel config.
+Add the `GeoSot\FilamentEnvEditor\FilamentEnvEditorPlugin` to your panel config.

 ```php
 use GeoSot\FilamentEnvEditor\FilamentEnvEditorPlugin;